Vietnam Manners - Dos and Don'ts in Vietnam

 Do not give the toothpick hand to hand, it must be placed on the table.
 And put your hand in front of your mouth when you use it.

-11. Don’t laugh at Buddha or government
+11. Don’t laugh at Buddha or the government

 Avoid laughing or being disrespectful when you talk about Buddha or the government, it is a huge disrespect, don’t do it.
 Whatever your opinion, keep it to yourself.